seinwave/nuggulator-v1/README.md

 If you have ideas to improve the Nuggulator, by all means, fork the repo.

 If you want to clone it on your local machine, you should have a pretty easy time of it.
-Just clone the master branch, using whichever protocl you prefer.
+Just clone the master branch, using whichever protocol you prefer.

 The only dependency you'll need is `tachyons`, to preserve the stylings. `npm install tachyons` will get you there.